biltuwitcode/Calculator-demo/README.md

 # Calculator-demo <hr>
- This is my first git repository,using basic html and css make a Calculator
+ This is my first git repository,using basic html and css make a Calculator.
 <!DOCTYPE html>
 <html lang="en">
 <head>